 She may have done just that, and my favorite resource held the final answer.

 Clues in the News

 A woman named Ann E. Baugh died in Richmond on 16 May 1888.
 A Powhatan County native, she was 61 at the time of her death, which put her birth year at 1826 or 1827 .
 Those details matched the Ann of the 1850 and 1860 census, but not the Ann of 1870 and 1880, unless her age was incorrect in those documents.

 Was this Ann the wife of Everett, and my third-great-grandmother?

-The answer was found in Ann’s obituary, which ran in the 18 May 1888 Richmond Dispatch .
-The article contained her husband’s name and included a poem in tribute to this woman who was loved and missed.
+The answer was found in her obituary .
+The article reported her husband’s name and included a poem in tribute to a woman who was loved and missed.

 Why were there so many discrepancies with Ann’s age?
-Was it due to data entry errors, or did she consciously shave a few years off to appear younger than Everett?
-I wish I knew the answer to that question, but I will just have to keep wondering for now.
+Was it due to data entry errors, or did she deliberately shave a few years off of her age to appear younger than Everett?
+I wish I knew the answer to that question, but I will have to keep wondering for now.